 - Handling difficult group situations

-Participants will be given the opportunity to try and out the skills in role-play and will be given feedback and support from the trainers on their groupwork skills with parents.
+Participants will be given the opportunity to try out the skills in role-play and will be given feedback and support from the trainers on their groupwork skills with parents.